 - Front-office — Smaller practices don't always require full-time employees tasked with patient check-ins and check-outs.
 However, as your healthcare business grows, hiring dedicated front desk specialists becomes a necessity.
 Unless you introduce self-service solutions that allow patients to handle simpler tasks such as scheduling or check-ins independently, through patient portals and kiosks.

 - Phone staff — Answering inbound phone calls is as necessary as it is distracting.
 During peak hours, your medical and office employees may face a dilemma: pick up the phone or focus on the task at hand?
 You can resolve it in a couple of ways.
 One is to hire a part- or full-time patient service worker, which brings you back to the original issues of the competitive job market and limited hiring budget.
-Alternatively, you can opt for a medical call answering service.
-Medically-trained call answering agents will professionally handle all your inbound calls on a fraction of an in-house employee's salary.
+Alternatively, you can opt for an outsourced medical call answering service.
+Medically-trained call answering agents will professionally handle all of your inbound calls and often will work within your EMR to handle all of your patient scheduling needs.

 - Medical assistants — If you're struggling to cope with both administrative and medical duties, medical assistants may be the answer.
 These generalists can perform various tasks, from filling medical records to preparing patients for basic medical procedures.